-- Target frame: Selects if the intensity of the left frame, the intensity of the right frame or the average intensity of both frames should be adjusted to the target intensity. - Skipped frames: The number of ignored frames between two adjustment steps.
+Target frame: Selects if the intensity of the left frame, the intensity of the right frame or the average intensity of both frames should be adjusted to the target intensity.

+Skipped frames: The number of ignored frames between two adjustment steps.
 Increase if you want to reach a higher absolute frame rate.
-As most cameras have a delay between receiving a new parameter and applying it, that value should in general be a positive number and not set to zero. - Maximum exposure time: Depending on your selected frame rate, you might need to decrease the maximum exposure time to reach the desired rate.
-The value for the maximum exposure time should always be smaller than the time between two frames. - Maximum gain: Just like for the exposure time, it is also possible to constrain the maximum allowed gain.
+As most cameras have a delay between receiving a new parameter and applying it, that value should in general be a positive number and not set to zero.

+Maximum exposure time: A maximum value for the exposure time can be specified in order to limit motion blur.
+Depending on your selected frame rate, you might also need to decrease the maximum exposure time to reach the desired rate.
+The value for the maximum exposure time should always be smaller than the time between two frames.

+Figure 26: Screenshot of the configuration page for the automatic exposure and gain adjustment settings.

+Maximum gain: Just like for the exposure time, it is also possible to constrain the maximum allowed gain.
 Constraining the gain can improve image processing results for situations with high sensor noise.